logo

 • Option to choose from multiple data providers

-• Wear OS support for watch widgets
+• Wear OS support for watch widget

 • Free with light ads; premium ($4–5) removes ads and unlocks all features